 In the Lifetime of the Buddha

 The royal treasurer of the past was an earlier birth of a rich and miserly royal treasurer (known as “The Millionaire Miser”) living in a faraway city.
 He got an insatiable urge to eat a sweet stuffed cake, but didn’t want to share, even with his wife.
 So he had her sneak up to the seventh floor of their house and cook a single cake for him using only broken rice.
-That same morning the Buddha became aware of the treasure’s fate and sent his trusted disciple Moggallana to save him by getting him to cook cakes for all the Buddha’s disciples.
+That same morning the Buddha became aware of the treasure’s fate and sent Moggallana, one of his top disciples, to save him by getting him to cook cakes for all the Buddha’s disciples.